Ensoulment: Baptists

 The Southern Baptist Convention teaches that ensoulment occurs at conception.
 Resolution 7, which was adopted by the Southern Baptist Convention in 1999, declared that "The Bible teaches that human beings are made in the image and likeness of God (Genesis 1:27, 9:6) and protectable human life begins at fertilization."

 Eastern Orthodoxy

-The Orthodox Church while not having dogmatised either Traducianism or Creationism (of the soul), follows the fathers who, either Traducianist or Creationist, believe that the embryo possess a soul from conception.

-For example, they accept the In Trullo Cannon, which contains the canons of St Basil of Cesarea, which states that the canonical punishment for abortion is the one for murder, regardless of the development of the embryo (Canon 2 of St Basil, in the letter to Amphiloque of Iconium, in the Pedalion).
+The Orthodox Church while not having dogmatised either Traducianism or Creationism (of the soul), follows the Church Fathers who, either Traducianist or Creationist, believe that the embryo possesses a soul from conception.
+For example, they accept the Trullo canons, which contain the canons of Basil of Caesarea, which state that the canonical punishment for abortion is the same as for murder, regardless of the development of the embryo (Basil's Canon 2).
+See also Basil's letter to Amphilochius of Iconium.